 Just behind the front laying down suppressive fire, ready to fall back should my allies get swamped.

 Near the point, watching my allies' backs for flankers.

 The Pyro.
-His attack will distribute a lot of damage across a lot of enemies and will eliminate any sentries we can reach.
+His attack will distribute a lot of damage across many enemies and eliminate any sentries we can reach.

 The Demoman.
 He has the most damage potential of any class and can take out up to three sentries at once.

-I save it, waiting for my opponent waste their uber first and then go.
-If I need too, I'll bump my uber between two people.
+I save it, waiting for my opponent to waste their uber first and then go.
+If I need to, I'll bump my uber between two people.